nasa/cumulus-template-deploy/docker/README.md

   - Generates the `terraform.tfvars` file based on environment variables
   - Runs `terraform init`

+After this runs, a bucket named <PREFIX>-tf-state will have been created in your AWS account.

 ### Initialize a bash shell in your container

 `docker-compose run deploy /bin/bash`

+This will create a shell running inside your docker container.
+All subsequent commands should be run from this shell, unless otherwise noted.

 ### Run one-time setup commands